feross/spoof/README.md

 On OS X, another option to reset your MAC address is to simply restart your computer.
 OS X doesn't preserve changes to your MAC address between restarts.

+### linux support?

+Linux support requires the `ifconfig` utility to be installed.
+It comes pre-installed with most Linux distributions.

 ### windows support?

 If you need Windows support, consider using the Python version of this program,